Mangiafuoco: Karabas Barabas

-In the 1936 Soviet book adaptation The Golden Key, or the Adventures of Buratino by Aleksey Nikolayevich Tolstoy, the character based on Mangiafuoco is named Karabas Barabas (Карабас-Барабас).
-He serves as the director of a puppet theater and is the primary antagonist of the tale.
+The 1936 Soviet book adaptation The Golden Key, or The Adventures of Buratino by Aleksey Nikolayevich Tolstoy, features a character based on Mangiafuoco and named Karabas Barabas.
+He is the director of a puppet theater and he is the primary antagonist in the tale.

 Karabas Barabas has a tendency to accidentally step on his own beard while walking; to prevent this, he tucks the end of his beard into his coat pocket.
-The puppet theater in Tolstoy's story is widely interpreted as an allusion to the Vsevolod Meyerhold State Theater, while Karabas Barabas himself is a satirical portrayal of the director Vsevolod Meyerhold, who was known for his strict, even despotic leadership style, demanding from his actors the obedience and precision of puppets.
-Many actors fled his theater, unable to endure the intense workload and oppressive working environment.
-Meyerhold was often seen wearing a long scarf whose ends trailed to the ground.
-To avoid stepping on them, he would tuck the ends into his jacket pocket much like Karabas Barabas does with his beard.
+The puppet theater in Tolstoy's story is commonly interpreted as an allusion to the Vsevolod Meyerhold State Theater of 1920 to 1938, with Karabas Barabas himself as a satirical portrayal of its director Vsevolod Meyerhold, who had a reputation for his strict, even despotic leadership style, demanding from his actors the obedience and precision of puppets.
+Many actors fled his theater, unable to endure the intense workload and the oppressive working environment.
+Meyerhold often wore a long scarf whose ends trailed to the ground.
+To avoid stepping on them, he would tuck the ends into his jacket pocket, much like Karabas Barabas does with his beard.

-The character also appears in various adaptations of the story:
+The character also appears in various adaptations of Tolstoy's story: